williamlmao/gsheets-data-transformer/README.md

 - There are only 3 fields you can use to determine each rule.
 Support for more fields is possible, but 3 seemed like enough.
 - You cannot mix AND and OR logic in a single rule.
 You would not be able to write a rule like "Name equals Bill AND (Age < 0 OR Age >30)".
 I'd like to update this tool to support this, but the main issue I was running into when thinking it through was how the entry might look in the Rules tab.
 Please let me know if you have any suggestions here!
+- You cannot perform any work (formulas or functions) within the "New Value" columns other than using a column reference.
+The best workaround here is to add a note column and use this tool to add some metadata.
+You can then use that to filter down your dataset and use a sheet function to update the value.